Learn the Lingo

 The Memorial Belltower at Henry Square

-A monument was built on campus to honor NC State alumni who fought and died during World War I. The Belltower, as it is known on campus, is the center of many Wolfpack traditions and is illuminated red for holidays that honor our veterans, such as Memorial Day and Veterans’ Day, and to celebrate NC State’s proudest occasions and achievements.
+A monument was built on campus to honor NC State alumni who fought and died during World War I. The Belltower, known on campus, is the center of many Wolfpack traditions and is illuminated red for holidays that honor our veterans, such as Memorial Day and Veterans’ Day, and to celebrate NC State’s proudest occasions and achievements.

 Main Campus

 The original campus of NC State is composed of North Campus and Central Campus, separated by railroad tracks.
-North Campus houses many academic buildings whereas Central Campus is the hub for student activity.
+North Campus houses many academic buildings, whereas Central Campus is the hub for student activity.

 Meal Plan